top of page

 The well-being of students has become a central concern across the independent and international school sectors.
 The Council of British International Schools (COBIS) 2024 Annual Research Survey highlighted that over half of schools reported an increase in mental health concerns among their students, although the figure showed a slight decline compared to 2023.
 Similarly, the Council of International Schools (CIS) places student well-being at the core of its accreditation standards, emphasising that academic progress cannot be separated from emotional health and safety.
 In this context, tuition, particularly one-to-one tuition, has a role to play in supporting not only academic outcomes but also student well-being.

-• Predictable routines: Sessions held at consistent times help reduce anxiety by creating stability.
+• Predictable Routines: Sessions held at consistent times help reduce anxiety by creating stability.

-• Safe space for questions: Students may be reluctant to ask questions in class; a 1:1 setting lowers this barrier.
+• Safe Space for Questions: Students may be reluctant to ask questions in class; a 1:1 setting lowers this barrier.

-• Balanced goal-setting: Tutors can help learners set realistic targets that avoid overload while encouraging steady progress.
+• Balanced Goal-Setting: Tutors can help learners set realistic targets that avoid overload while encouraging steady progress.

-• Celebrating small wins: Recognising incremental improvements builds motivation and resilience.
+• Celebrating Small Wins: Recognising incremental improvements builds motivation and resilience.

-Evidence on tutoring and well-being: While the Education Endowment Foundation (EEF) does not measure well-being outcomes directly, its evidence on metacognition and feedback implies links to student confidence.
+While the Education Endowment Foundation (EEF) does not measure well-being outcomes directly, its evidence on metacognition and feedback implies links to student confidence.
 The EEF notes that when students are taught to plan, monitor, and evaluate their learning (metacognition), they often report greater independence and lower stress (EEF, 2023).
 Similarly, feedback that is timely and constructive helps reduce uncertainty and increases learners’ sense of competence.

-Challenges and boundaries: It is important to recognise limits.
+It is important to recognise limits.
 Tutors are not mental health professionals, and their role in well-being should remain educational.
 Effective practice involves:

 • Being alert to signs of distress.